jkunze/n2t-eggnog/t/n2t/e/about.rst

   individual identifiers of any kind, including both ARK_\ s and DOI_\ s, and provides equal services to all kinds, regardless of origin.
-- **Cross-scheme features.** As a result N2T easily supports feature combinations that some have found surprising, such as ARK-style inflections for DOIs and ARKs that return DataCite_ DOI metadata via content negotiation.
+- **Cross-scheme features.** As a result N2T easily supports feature combinations that some find surprising, such as ARK-style inflections for DOIs, and ARKs that return DataCite_ DOI metadata via content negotiation.
 - **Resolver and meta-resolver.** Unusually, N2T.net is a "meta-resolver" that also stores about 50 million identifiers.
 As a meta-resolver, it recognizes over 900 well-known identifier types, including all those known to